taustinn11/DVAC_Nov_2020_intro_R_and_ggplot/README.md

 The Live_session_Part*.Rmd files show the code written during the live session and represent any changes we made during it.
 These should be complementary to the files found in code_keys/.

-The files in code_keys/ are more comprehensive, and include multiple examples of munging and plotting bioligical data.
+The files in code_keys/ are more comprehensive and include multiple examples of munging and plotting biological data.
 Additionally, the script used to generate the mice data is there.

-results/ shows some example graphs that were saved from a code key or from a Live_session_... document.
+results/ shows some example graphs that were saved from a code key or from a live session document.

 data/ contains all of the example data.